true-async/php-true-async-rfc/true-async-api-rfc.md

 - Existing extensions remain unaffected unless they opt-in to async functionality
 - `CancellationException` is a new root exception, not extending `Exception`, ensuring it does not interfere with existing code.

-## API Evolution
-The implementation details of the `True Async API` are not fixed upon the acceptance of this `RFC` and are governed by a separate policy.

-The `True Async API`, as a **binary interface**, may be changed in accordance with PHP's release cycles until this status is explicitly revised by a separate policy.

-Once the `True Async API` receives a fixed binary version, subsequent changes will be governed by a separate document.

 ## Proposed PHP Version(s)